 Physical Therapy

-If you find that managing your herniated disk is too difficult to do on your own, consider seeing a physical therapist.
+If you find that managing your herniated disk is too difficult to do on your own, consider seeing a physical therapist or a chiropractor in Alpharetta, GA or your area.
 A physical therapist can walk you through any exercises you should be doing, such as stretching, walking, or riding a stationary bike.
 Your physical therapist can also massage the part of your body that is causing you pain and discomfort, and apply ice or heat to the area if necessary.
 Having a physical therapist at your side can ensure that your herniated disk is being properly and safely treated, and their professional expertise can even help improve your symptoms more than if you were to treat them on your own.

 While a herniated disk can be debilitating, it doesn’t have to control your life.
 By consulting your physical therapist and practicing these treatments at home, you’ll be on the road to recovery in no time!